 You may wonder why we use salted salmon instead of raw salmon.

-Since color plays an important role in presentation for Osechi Ryori, the distinct pink of salted salmon makes the ideal choice to accent the kombu roll.
-Salted salmon also has a less fishy taste and the flesh is much firmer for wrapping.
+Since color plays an important role in the presentation for Osechi Ryori, the distinct pink of salted salmon makes the ideal choice to accent the kombu roll.
+Salted salmon releases less protein while simmering so it doesn’t make the broth or kombu rolls messy.
+It also has a less fishy taste and the flesh is much firmer for wrapping.

 You can find salted salmon in Japanese grocery stores, so if you live near one, check out the store to save time from making your own Salted Salmon.
 Otherwise, you can make salted salmon on your own.
 I highly recommend making a big batch as they are so delicious and you can also make Salmon Fried Rice and Sanpeijiru (Salmon Soup) with the salted salmon.

-If you decide to use raw salmon, use 2 tablespoons of sake to sprinkle over salmon at the step where we de-salt for salted salmon.
+If you decide to use raw salmon, use 2 tablespoons of sake to sprinkle over salmon to desalinate salted salmon.
 Sake removes and masks the fishy smell, and this might help a little bit.
 Do take note that regular cooked salmon will not work well in making kombu rolls as it may have albumin formation (white foam) which can ruin the appearance of the dish.

 Skip the Salmon for Vegetarian/Vegan Kombu Roll